-West Dean College of Arts and Conservation in West Sussex is internationally recognised.
-It has one of the greatest restored gardens open to the public.
+West Dean College of Arts and Conservation in West Sussex has an international profile for conservation and arts education.
 A unique place to study, visit or stay, it is a centre of excellence, creativity and tranquillity.
 Underpinning it all is the vision of founder and Surrealist patron Edward James, connecting today's students and visitors with a rich heritage of arts, craft and creative possibility.
+It has one of the greatest restored gardens open to the public in the UK.

 West Dean College is part of The Edward James Foundation, a registered charity which also comprises West Dean Gardens, West Dean Estate and West Dean Tapestry Studios.

 The Foundation's mission is to provide, through West Dean College, the highest quality education in creative arts and conservation and be internationally recognised as a centre of excellence.

 Through our work we aim to inspire creativity, champion traditional art & craft practices and advance the care of heritage objects.